 Begin your day with a visit to a market.
 This market, which rotates locations every five days, is frequented by the hill tribe people dressed in colorful, traditional who come here to barter for goods and produce.

 You will continue your sightseeing in Inle Lake, maneuvering by boat though long, scenic channels.
 You will visit the fascinating village of Indein, with its complex of ancient shrines and stupas and walk though exotic colonnades of stairways and shop stalls.
 You’ll also visit the “long neck” tribal women, and weaving and craft villages perched on stilts.
 See the lake’s unique “leg rowers” – the Intha people row standing up with one leg wrapped around an oar.
 It is a feast for the senses and a photographer’s dream.

 Nyaung Shwe – Transfer to Heho – Flight to Yangon – Shwedagon PagodaDay 9

 Morning flight back to Yangon.

-Upon arrival you are met and transferred to the hotel in down town to check in.
+Upon arrival, you will be met and transferred to the hotel in downtown to check in.

-After a short rest you will enjoyed a guide tour of this fascinating city.
+After a short rest, you will enjoy a guided tour of this fascinating city.
 Visit the famous Chauk Htat Kyi, home to a 70-meter long reclining Buddha.
-The feet of the statue are carved with traditional symbols and often many locals gather here to pay homage and pray.
+The feet of the statue is carved with traditional symbols and often many locals gather here to pay homage and pray.

-Next is the photo stop at the Karaweik Hall royal floating barge.
+Next will be the photo stop at the Karaweik Hall royal floating barge.
 Nothing will prepare you for Shwedagon Pagoda with its glittering gold stupa.
 At the pagoda, observe local pilgrims and monks offering their devotions and enjoy the amazing sunset view at Shwedagon pagoda.